 What makes an “advanced threat actor” has more to do with the sum of its actions, operations, and tools than any one element or method of attack.
 Advanced actors are resourceful, resilient, and nimble as they work at compromising their target.
 The way to get ahead of APTs?
 You guessed it.
 Threat modeling.
 In the rest of the blog, we will explore how threat modeling can defend against specific threats.

-APT10 was first observed in 2009, and was found to be associated with the Chinese Ministry of State Security.
+Advanced Persistent Threat 10 (APT10) was first observed in 2009 and was found to be associated with the Chinese Ministry of State Security.
 Like many powerful APT groups, APT10 is linked to a state, providing seemingly infinite resources to the threat actor.
 APT10 has been linked to numerous infiltrations of western governments in the past.
 First targeting individuals in pursuit of their intellectual property, the group changed tactics in 2014 to target larger Managed Service Providers (MSPs).
-By targeting MSPs, APT10 can gain access to all of the enterprise’s clients, effectively providing a path into hundreds of organizations.
+By targeting MSPs, APT10 can gain access to all the enterprise’s clients, effectively providing a path into hundreds of organizations.

 Learning about APTs like APT10, though important, is not the last step in defending against them.
 Organizations must contextualize this information with their own circumstances before determining if APT10 is a threat to them.